Speed innovation and differentiate your organization

-Aerospace, automotive, heavy equipment and product designers and engineers use 3D printing solutions for rapid manufacturing of end-use parts and save significant time and costs using 3D prints as casting patterns.
+Aerospace, automotive, heavy equipment, and product designers and engineers use 3D printing solutions for the rapid manufacturing of end-use parts and save significant time and costs using 3D prints as casting patterns.

 Energy producers and suppliers use 3D printers to help ensure ready access to the tools that are powering innovation across sectors of renewable energy, electrical power, the petroleum industry, and alternative energy sources.

 Medical providers and researchers are driving medical treatment and research forward with the help of custom 3D solutions that include precise dental models, custom surgical guides, implantable devices, hearing aids, and prosthetics among others.

 Education and government institutes of all levels and disciplines are using 3D printing solutions as a means of providing real-world applications and hands-on discovery in math, science, geography, engineering, and architecture.

 During the development of consumer products, from electronics to home care to fashion accessories, 3D printing solutions are being used to improve communication and collaboration.
 And creative professionals are producing 3D signs, letters, nameplates, and more.

 These are just a few examples of the endless possibilities and opportunities 3D printing technologies can bring to an organization.
 Get more examples of how your industry is using 3D printing solutions from your Zones account manager or call 800.408.9663.